-Remember Your Fate
+Remember your Fate

 The cosmos is kept eternally fresh through the commencing and ceasing of cycles, time the catalyst ushering novel moments into reality.
-By developing an understanding of these cycles (human life cycle, 7-year cycle, seasonal cycle) and the different phases they function within, one can grasp their transitory position in the human experience.
+By developing an understanding of these cycles (human life cycle, 7-year cycle, seasonal cycle) and the different phases they function within one can grasp their transitory position in the human experience.

 Amor Fati, love of fate, promotes the acceptance of whatever occurs in our lives as essential to our being; whether good or bad, every encounter is necessary to define the person we will become.
-Amor Fati highlights how everything befalling our path is meant to be, believing nothing is without purpose because everything will shape the totality of life’s experience.
+Amor Fati highlights how everything befalling our path is meant to be there, believing nothing is without purpose because everything will shape the totality of life’s experience.

 Memento Mori, remember you will die, implores us to consider the fleetingness of all worldly pursuits and our impermanence, acting towards the benefit of the immortal soul.
-In appreciating the fate of all beings, we can learn to graciously confront the eventual termination of our earthly state.
+In appreciating the fate of all beings we can learn to graciously confront the eventual termination of our earthly state.

 To Not Merely Live

 With limited rumination of death people often cast aside morality in the purist of material, hoarding excessively to exhibit primacy in the tangible world.
-Possessions will ultimately be stripped away, yet, acts of altruism barrow deep into the soul, remaining long after the body decays; as Marcus Aurelius spoke, “The only wealth which you will keep forever is the wealth you have given away.”
+Possessions will ultimately be stripped away, yet acts of altruism barrow deep into the soul and remain long after the body decays.
+As Marcus Aurelius spoke, “The only wealth which you will keep forever is the wealth you have given away.”

 Image Source: Volcom, 2001